MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/win-quote-sales.md

 If the project quote that is closed as **Lost** references a project on any of its lines, that project is also marked as **Closed**.
 Any resource bookings from that day forward are canceled.

 > [!NOTE]
-> In Project Operations, closing a quote as **Won** or **Lost** won't impact that status of the opportunity, which will remain open until it is manually closed.
+> In Project Operations, closing a quote as **Won** or **Lost** won't impact that status of the opportunity, which will remain open until it's manually closed.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]